kerrishotts/cordova-plugin-ios-launch-screen/README.md

 In order to fully understand what's going on, you need to understand size and density traits.
 In an image set, images can be tailor-made to match specific screen densities (@1x, @2x, @3x) and screen sizes ("compact" or "any").
-The combination of these two traits result in a possible _nine_ images that can be tailored to various iOS devices.
+The combination of these two traits result in a possible _twelve_ images that can be tailored to various iOS devices.
 In practice, you can get by supplying only
 _one_ image, but you'll most likely want to provide at least five.

 > Note: there are other combinations of traits that can be used; but for our purposes, size and density are the important ones.